Menu

 Scams and fraud

-Credit card and ATM fraud involving 'skimming' machines that can store card data is increasing.
+Credit card and ATM fraud involving 'skimming' machines that can store card data can occur.
 Automated service stations and tourist areas are often targets for this.

 Be wary of strangers who invite you for a free drink or show at a private club.
 Foreigners have had large amounts of money stolen from their credit cards before being allowed to leave.

 Be cautious when booking travel.
 Use reputable travel providers only.
 Avoid giving your personal details to unknown sources.
-Identity theft through accommodation scams has been reported.
+There have been reports of identity theft through accommodation scams.

 Avoid common scams around tourist areas.
 These are often groups of petty criminals targeting foreigners and tourists.